Your shopping cart is empty!

-VG: vegetable glycerie
+VG: vegetable glycerin

 Personal experience with switching

-After 8 years of smoking and nothing working for me to quit smoking I tried a friends ecig and enjoyed it as if i was really smoking but with a better taste so the next day I decided to go and buy my own device I started with a basic ego starter kit and a tobacco flavour liquid with 18mg of nicotine I had already experienced many other benefits - and some happened within 24 hours of switching from tobacco to e-cigarettes.
+After 8 years of smoking and nothing working for me to quit smoking I tried a friends e-cigarette and enjoyed it as if I was really smoking but with a better taste so the next day I decided to go and buy my own device I started with a basic ego starter kit and a tobacco flavour liquid with 18mg of nicotine I had already experienced many other benefits - and some happened within 24 hours of switching from tobacco to e-cigarettes.
 The following are some of the benefits I noticed within the first couple of months.

 No longer nauseous in the afternoons.

 I could stand up quickly from a squatting position and not feel as though I was going to pass out.

 Reaction times improved.

 Energy levels generally have improved throughout the day.

 I did not wake up in the middle of the night struggling for breath.